 JSPlot can render charts onto HTML5 canvas objects, to PNG files, or to SVG files.

 I previously led the development of the data-analysis pipeline for 4MOST's spectroscopic surveys of the Milky Way, working in Sofia Feltzing's group at Lund Observatory, Sweden (2017–2019).
-The volume of data 4MOST will collect poses some interesting challenges, since it will observe tens of thousands of spectra every night.
-In practice, machine-learning techniques are likely to offer the only affordable way to analyse such a large dataset, but the interpretation of their output can be challenging.
+4MOST will observe the spectra of tens of thousands of astronomical targets every night, generating a volume of data that poses unique challenges.
+Machine-learning techniques are likely to offer the only affordable way to analyse such a large dataset, but the interpretation of their output requires care.

 HillTopViews.org.uk – A three-dimensional interactive terrain map of the Earth and Moon.
 The Earth maps are based on altitude data collected by NASA's Shuttle Radar Topography Mission (SRTM) in 2000, combined with additional open-source data from Open Street Map.
 The Moon maps are based on a digital elevation model (DEM) from the Lunar Orbiter Laser Altimeter (LOLA; Smith et al., 2010), an instrument on the NASA Lunar Reconnaissance Orbiter (LRO) spacecraft (Tooley et al., 2010).

-- Dominic's photos – When I'm not doing other things, I dabble in amateur photography, and you can find some of my photos here.
+- Dominic's photos – When I'm not doing other things, I dabble in amateur photography.
+You can find some of my photos here.